Cross My Heart and Hope to Die

 The speaker reported that 8 of the 12 subjects had “significant improvement” in their visual function.
 What was somewhat underplayed was the fact that not every patient had the same testing.
 Two results slides with complex graphs were shown during the talk, but the graphs were far too small to see from the audience, and were not explained in any detail.
-Both graphs are, however, included in the meeting abstract, which can be found here (in PDF form).
+Both graphs are, however, included in the meeting abstract.
 Apparently, nine of the twelve patients were tested for dark-adapted visual field.
 Looking at the graph it seems that one patient showed a relatively large improvement, and this patient happened to be the one with the best dark-adapted vision going before starting the treatment.
 Other patient data on this graph show an increase when comparing pre- and post-treatment test performance, but as no statistics are shown and the error bars are rather large, it’s very difficult to see whether these changes are in fact significant, and if so to what extent.

 Other test results were shown for two patients, and results of two additional tests were discussed for two patients each (whether the same two subjects underwent all three tests wasn’t stated) but no data were shown.